13 Unique Travel Experiences That Put All-Inclusives to Shame

 Glamp on the Inca Trail

 Glamping on the Inca Trail to reach Machu Pichu is one memorable travel experience that Angela Rice, a co-founder of Boutique Travel Advisors, highly recommends.
 It was the highlight of her trip to Peru!
 The private guides shared the rich history of the Inca and pre-Inca people.
 Other amenities, including daily massages, four-course meals, and wine in the evenings, made the adventure that much more fun.
 “The long and strenuous daily hikes provided a sense of achievement as we arrived at each private campsite,” Rice says.
 “The views were magnificent, and often to our surprise, we had the trail entirely to ourselves, including the ability to explore privately.”
 This alternative strategy made the large crowds at Machu Picchu less disappointing.
-If you want to avoid crowds all-together, here’s how to beat the crowds at Machu Picchu and 14 other tourist spots.

 Cook like a Michelin-starred chef